ttuhin03/computer_use_ootb/README.md

 **No Docker** is required, and it supports both **Windows** and **macOS**.
 This project provides a user-friendly interface based on Gradio. 🎨

+For more information, visit our [project page](https://computer-use-ootb.github.io). 🌐

 ## Update
 - 11-11: Forget about the low-resolution display limit set by Anthropic — you can now use *any resolution you like* and still keep the **screenshot token cost low** 🎉!
 - 11-11: Now both **Windows** and **macOS** platforms are supported 🎉!